Refillable Sunscreen for Teams and Workplaces

 Sun Balm is coming!
 After 6 years in development, more than a few growls and tears, we are finally able to bring you this NATRUE certified natural sunscreen.
 It is high performance and a joy to use.
 We’re just getting onto store shelves this month, and will start celebrating in mid November.

-Goodbye says hello to some space.
-After 19 years working from our home.
-And the last few years getting increasingly ridiculous on the use of lounge, hall, dining and sometimes even kid rooms., we have a business location in Kerikeri!
-The has now been claimed back from the desks and boxes.
+Goodbye says hello to some space after 19 years working from our home.
+With the last few years getting increasingly ridiculous on the use of lounge, hall, dining and sometimes even kid rooms, we now have a warehouse in Kerikeri.
+Our home has been claimed back from the desks and boxes.
 Within a week we wondered why that took us so long to make it happen.

 It took a few years, (and a few no’s), but Goodbye OUCH Manuka Balm is now ranged in most Countdown stores in the country.
 The brand update begins going into stores this month.